rvt/espgaggia/README.md

 - [x] Temperature control
 - [x] Scripting
 - [x] Power save and powerdown
+- [x] Update values over MQTT

 # Homebridge

-JSON COnfiguration for homebrige so you can turn on and off the machine with SIRI.
+JSON Configuration for homebrige so you can turn on and off the machine with SIRI.
 `ID OF ESP32` is in the form of `XXXXXXXX`.
 Use a tool like http://mqtt-explorer.com to see the messages

 ```json